Dushyantgoswami/docs/docs/glossary.md

 <details>
     <summary>Autonomous rollups</summary>
-    A type of rollup that establishes its own validity rules while delegating responsibilities for determining the canonical state to an underlying settlement layer.
+    A type of rollup that establishes its own logic while delegating responsibilities for consensus to an underlying settlement layer.
 </details>

 ### B